 In the early 1990s, the organization was further developed as the Intensive Care Center was built to treat both boys and girls with severe emotional and mental health needs.
 In 1994, The Ranch changed its name from The Buckeye Boys Ranch to The Buckeye Ranch to reflect the addition of girls.

 The Changing Face of the Service Board

 Bylaw revisions have made it possible to open Service Board membership to anyone who would like to support The Buckeye Ranch.
-With more than 100 active members, the Service Board continues to be an inclusive organization, always seeking new membership.
-Anyone interested in joining the Board may contact email@example.com, Managing Director of Development.
+With more than 100 active members, the Service Board continues to be an inclusive organization, always seeking new members.
+Anyone interested in joining the Board may contact firstname.lastname@example.org.
 Several luncheons are planned each year, allowing members to remain informed of all Ranch activities.